Working with Models

 Can I photograph you in the nude?

 Photography is all about shapes, textures and lighting.
-Sooner or later you might start thinking that there are some interesting shapes and textures to be found in the human form, if so then you need to persuade people to model for you.
+Sooner or later you might start thinking that there are some interesting shapes and textures to be found in the human form and you will want to try your hand at model photography, if so then you need to persuade people to model for you.

 Persuading people to model for you can be a daunting task, and can be vaguely reminiscent of asking people out on a date.
 Unlike dating though, you do not have to appraise yourself before deciding who to approach.